metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 can be a (simple) web server, too!

 This package gives web visitors read-only access to Phoebe.
-HTML is served via HTTP on the same port as everything else, i.e. 1965 by default.
+HTML is served via HTTPS on the same port as everything else, i.e. 1965 by default.

 There is no configuration.
 Simply add it to your `config` file: